Slack vs Discord: Everything You Need to Know (2026)

 If you find Slack too pricey and Discord not professional enough, we recommend checking the best alternative to both:

-It’s difficult to compare Slack’s and Discord’s interface, considering they were designed for different audiences — businesses and gamers.
+It’s difficult to compare Slack’s and Discord’s interface, considering they were designed for different audiences — businesses and gamers, respectively.

 Slack’s interface